Mojkan/Portfolio/Chain Mail/README.md

 ---

 ## Pushing enemies through windows and into holes
 Reducing the health of the enemies until they die is not the only way to kill them.
-You have the ability to also push them out of the windows with enough knockback force or push them into holes.
-The be able to push larger enemies you will first need to trip them before you can attack them.
+You have the ability to also push them out of windows with enough knockback force or push them into holes.
+To be able to push larger enemies you will first need to trip them before you can attack them.

 <div align="center">
   <img src="Images/chainmailattack3.gif" width="45%" />